-With only 340,000 people, Iceland is one of the smaller countries in the world.
+With just under 370,000 people, Iceland is one of the smaller countries in the world.
 Having a smaller population makes the virus easier to track and allows travelers to travel without interacting with many people.

 Low population density

 Almost 70% of the population lives in the capital area.
-This leaves so much of the country to explore without many people.
-The population density is low at three people per square kilometer.
+This leaves much of the country to be explored without many people.
+The population density is low at a little over three people per square kilometer.
 As a comparison, China’s population density is 153 people per square kilometer and in the United States is 36 people per square kilometer.

 Typical exploration activities in Iceland

 Iceland is known for its vast open spaces and unique landscapes.
 The majority of the activities are centered around nature.
-Whether hunting the Northern Lights or exploring the 10th waterfall of the day, travelers will likely spend most of their vacation outside in nature.
+Whether chasing the northern lights or exploring the 10th waterfall of the day, travelers will likely spend most of their vacation outside in nature.
 This gives them a unique opportunity to protect themselves by keeping a safe distance from other people.

 Many countries require travelers to have a negative PCR test taken within a certain time period before traveling back from Iceland.
 For many, it is within 72 hours of departure.
 Please be sure to check your specific home country requirements to know how close to your departure you need to take the test.